 - A long emission lifetime, that can reach some milliseconds for Terbium and Europium.

 - With a large pseudo stokes shift, the excitation and emission wavelengths are distinguishable.

 - With the 4f orbitals located close to the nucleus and protected from outside by orbitals 5s and 6p, emission bands are very narrow and independent of the surrounding environment.

 The problem of lanthanides is the difficulty to absorb the light from excitation source according to the Laporte selection which forbids the f-f transition and leads to very weak molar extinction coefficients.
 Poly-Dtech’s knowledge and know-how lies in the design of nano-markers that solve these difficulties and take advantage of the incredible advantages of lanthanides.

-After many years of research, HK-Dtech has developed an ultrabright product combining all the advantages of lanthanides and of nanoparticles.
+After many years of research, Poly-Dtech has developed an ultrabright product combining all the advantages of lanthanides and of nanoparticles.

 To understand the brightness of our marker, we need to understand some indications about the light:

 The molar absorption coefficient is the capacity of a molecule to absorb at a specific wavelength.
 From the Beer-Lambert law and with the knowledge of the concentration of the sample, it is possible to determine molar absorption coefficients for each wavelength and to know the nature of energy levels and electronic transitions with absorption bands by absorption spectroscopy.